 Definition: Service-Dominant Logic is an umbrella concept in human value creation, strategy, marketing and supply chain management that emphasizes that organizations, markets, and society are fundamentally concerned with exchange of services—the applications of competences (knowledge and skills)—for the benefit of a party.
 That is, services are exchanged for services; all firms are service firms; all markets are centered on the exchange of service, and all economies and societies are service based.

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 29-5-2022 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 30-5-2023 - Privacy | Terms